Run App via a Singularity¶

 build.m will load Matlab paths and run Matlab command called

-mcc which actually compiles of your Matlab code into an executable binary that can run without Matlab license.
-The generated binary still requires a few Matlab proprietary libraries called MCR which can be download from Matlab website.
+mcc which compiles your Matlab code into an executable binary that can run without Matlab license.
+The generated binary still requires a few Matlab proprietary libraries called MCR which can be download from the Matlab website.

 Brainlife team has built a Docker MCR container brainlife/mcr which can be used to execute your compiled Matlab code with singularity.